I Hear a Symphony: Overview

 The Supremes enjoyed a run of hits through 1964 and 1965 under the guidance of writer/producers Holland–Dozier–Holland.
 In mid-1965, the producers came to realize they had fallen into a rut when the Supremes' "Nothing but Heartaches" failed to make it to the Top Ten, missing it by just one position and breaking the string of number-one Supremes hits initiated with "Where Did Our Love Go."
 Motown chief Berry Gordy was displeased with the performance of "Nothing but Heartaches," and circulated a memo around the Motown offices that read as follows:

 Holland-Dozier-Holland therefore set about breaking their formula and trying something new.
 The result was "I Hear a Symphony," a song with a more complex musical structure than previous Supremes releases.
 "Symphony" was released as a single in place of another Holland-Dozier-Holland Supremes song, "Mother Dear", which had been recorded in the same style as their earlier hits.

 In a 1968 interview, Diana Ross said that this was one of her favorite songs to perform, even though its key register posed some challenges.

 Billboard called the song a "blockbuster" as well as a "well-written rhythm ballad with pulsating beat and top vocal work."
 Cash Box described it as a "rhythmic, medium-paced romancer about a lucky gal who’s head-over-heels in love with the special guy of her dreams."
+Record World said that "The Supremes will hear a symphony of coin for 'I Hear a Symphony.'"